Nano-RAM: History

 The company was quiet until another round of funding and collaboration with the Belgian research center imec was announced in November 2012.

 Nantero raised a total of over $42 million through the November 2012 series D round.

 Investors included Charles River Ventures, Draper Fisher Jurvetson, Globespan Capital Partners, Stata Venture Partners and Harris & Harris Group.

 In May 2013, Nantero completed series D with an investment by Schlumberger.

 EE Times listed Nantero as one of "10 top startups to watch in 2013".

-31 Aug 2016: Two Fujitsu semiconductor businesses are licensing Nantero NRAM technology with joint Nantero–Fujitsu development to produce chips in 2018.
-They will have several thousand times faster rewrites and many thousands of times more rewrite cycles than embedded flash memory.
+31 Aug 2016: Two Fujitsu semiconductor businesses are licensing Nantero NRAM technology with joint Nantero–Fujitsu development to produce chips, announced in 2018.
+They are announced to have several thousand times faster rewrites and many thousands of times more rewrite cycles than embedded flash memory.
+As of 2024, these products are still announced but have not reached the market.

+In mid-to-late 2024, Nantero had ceased operations.
+Its website had been parked and some of its equipment was sold off by auction by August of 2024.